zamaraiev/Password-Blog-Protection/readme.txt

 == Description ==

-**Blog Password Protection - DMYZBP** is a lightweight, easy-to-use plugin that helps you protect your entire WordPress blog or specific parts of it with a password.
+**Blog Password Protection - BPP** is a lightweight, easy-to-use plugin that helps you protect your entire WordPress blog or specific parts of it with a password.
 Whether you’re running a private journal, members-only site, or internal project blog — this plugin allows you to manage visibility and access without any complex setup.

 It includes a customizable popup login prompt, the ability to restrict content by category, bypass access via secure URLs, and selectively disable protection for logged-in users by role.